 If there are carpets or fabrics in your car, consider going at them with a vacuum, sucking out the scent buried deep in the upholstery.
 While you’re down there, look for some spare change.
 Then buy a soda.
 Treat yourself.

-If dabbing indoors, using an enail is recommended for safety reasons.
+If dabbing indoors, using an electronic dab rig is recommended for safety reasons.
 If using a torch, it’s best to keep a window open to make sure you have some ventilation.

-There is no better way to get the smell of dirty dishes off your hands than lemon juice, and no better way to rid yourself of full body funk than to use natural oils from fruit in order to get those pores prohibition fresh.
+There is no better way to get the smell of dirty dishes off your hands than lemon juice, and no better way to rid yourself of full-body funk than to use natural oils from fruit.

 For a quick pick fresher-upper, try putting lemon wedges, diced celery, fresh parsley, lavender, peppermint, and eucalyptus into a container with water, and spray your hair, clothes, and your hands.